-Over the last five years, Friends has cleared hundreds of acres of river-edge forest preserves, of which 135 were specifically targeted for turtle nesting by the Forest Preserves of Cook County (FPCC).
+From 2015 to 2020, Friends has cleared hundreds of acres of river-edge forest preserves, of which 135 were specifically targeted for turtle nesting by the Forest Preserves of Cook County (FPCC).
 The net result was that at five locations along the river system, turtle nesting success increased from zero to 60%.
 Forest Preserves of Cook County senior biologist Chris Anchor has called this the most successful partnership in which he has engaged.

 In 2019 Friends cleared 81 acres in the Crooked Creek subwatershed and leveraged funds that allowed the FPCC to clear 126 more.
 The result is a vastly improved landscape within a FPCC priority area that improves habitat for all kinds of wildlife including red-headed woodpeckers, a species recognized as in need of conservation by state and federal government, and the federally endangered Hine’s emerald dragonfly.
 Efforts to clear 189 more acres will begin soon.

 In 2019 Friends also removed the human-made barriers that blocked access to Mill Creek, a high-quality creek much needed by fish for spawning, nursery and foraging functions.
 Within a few months of the removal, five new fish species colonized the 2½ mile creek bringing a host of benefits for a wide array of wildlife species including native mussels which, according to the Illinois Department of Natural Resources, may be the most endangered group of animals in North America.

 In 2018, 16 years after Friends targeted the removal of the North Branch Dam on Chicago’s north side and proved it was possible, the U.S. Army Corps of Engineers replaced it with a series of rock-and-riffle pools to benefit fish, mussels, and other wildlife including great blue herons who are now hunting regularly at LaBagh Woods where they were rarely seen before.